 I then added my payment details and my order was confirmed.
 The price was 3,11 € + 0,59 € postage (i.e. 3,70 € per vehicle).
 I was sent a confirmation email immediately and the electronic invoice (by email) came a few hours later.

-The invoice clearly displays an image of the Air Quality Certificate that is being produced and that is what I used in my car.
+The invoice clearly displays an image of the Air Quality Certificate (with the Crit’air serial number) that is being produced and that is what I used in my car.
 Glad I brought scotch tape with me because after I got the invoice printed, I taped it to the inside front windshield.
 What’s interesting is that even after coming home I still have not received the actual sticker.
 Doesn’t matter now.

 (b) I Will Use The Michelin Route Planner